First of all what Causes the Fear of Flying?

 Even though none of those situations is dangerous, they can all feel uncomfortable and contribute to a person developing a fear of flying.

-When we encounter something unfamiliar, risky or just plain different from what we’re used to, the body reacts immediately with a burst of arousal to help us get away or fight our way to safety.
+When we encounter something unfamiliar, risky or just plain different from what we’re used to, the Healthy Body reacts immediately with a burst of arousal to help us get away or fight our way to safety.
 This happens even when we’re just imagining the threat.
 Most people have had the experience where they’re lying in bed, safe and warm, yet their heart is pounding and they’re feeling real fear because they had a thought about some upsetting thing that might be happening the next day.
 Realizing that this is a very common and natural process that just happens — sometimes multiple times a day — can help some people to begin to cope more effectively when it happens on airplanes or when thinking about air travel.

 We offer individual treatment sessions for the fear of flying, as well as weekend group treatments if you want to get over your fear of flying quickly.
 Our Non-Flyer group treatment program is a very popular option that participants rank very highly.